-The Unatti Girls’ Health Empowerment Education Program, created in 2018, provides transparent and thorough health education to young girls and boys in Nepal.
-This program breaks myths and works to prevent discrimination especially around themes of menstruation and personal health.
+The Unatti Girls’ Health Empowerment Education Program, created in 2018, provides transparent and culturally thorough health education to young girls and boys in Nepal.
+This program breaks deep cultural stigma and myths and works to prevent discrimination especially around themes of menstrual health management and reproductive health.

-Unlike children in the United States, young girls in Nepal are not afforded simple menstruation eduction.
+Unlike children in the United States, young girls in Nepal are not afforded simple menstruation education.
 In fact, the centuries-old Nepali cultural tradition of chaupadi dictates that girls & women must be separated from their homes and their loved ones each month during menstruation.
 Some girls are sent to huts, restricted from religious activities, from their own kitchens and even from touching water.
-Young girls are isolated, miss school, and are shamed and lonely as they are separated from every sense of normalcy and safety in their lives.
+Young girls are isolated and are shamed and lonely as they are separated from every sense of normalcy and safety in their lives.

 Girls in Nepal are left blind to a basic understanding of their bodies.